zulip/zulip/docs/subsystems/pointer.md

 ### Unnarrow: previous sequence

-When you unnarrow using e.g. the escape key, you will automatically be taken to the same message that was selected in the home view before you narrowed, unless in the narrow you read new messages, in which case you will be jumped forward to the first unread and non-muted message in the home view (or the bottom of the feed if there is none).
-This makes for a nice experience reading threads via the home view in sequence.
+When you unnarrow using e.g. the escape key, you will automatically be taken to the same message that was selected in the All messages view before you narrowed, unless in the narrow you read new messages, in which case you will be jumped forward to the first unread and non-muted message in the All messages view (or the bottom of the feed if there is none).
+This makes for a nice experience reading threads via the All messages view in sequence.

-### New home view: "high watermark"
+### New All messages view: "high watermark"

-When you open a new browser window or tab to the home view (a.k.a. the interleaved view you get if you visit `/`), Zulip will select the furthest down that your cursor has ever reached in the home view.
-Because of the logic around unnarrowing in the last bullet, this is usually just before the first unread message in the home view, but if you never go to the home view, or you leave messages unread on some streams in your home view, this can lag.
+When you open a new browser window or tab to the All messages view (a.k.a. the interleaved view you get if you visit `/`), Zulip will select the furthest down that your cursor has ever reached in the All messages view.
+Because of the logic around unnarrowing in the last bullet, this is usually just before the first unread message in the All messages view, but if you never go to the All messages view, or you leave messages unread on some streams in your All messages view, this can lag.

 We plan to change this to automatically advance the pointer in a way similar to the unnarrow logic.